koleckar/near-earth-space-objects/README.md

 - end_date in format YYYY-MM-DD

-The Feed date limit is only 7 Days for NASA NeoWs api, so if requested day span is larger than week, multiple calls are performed to nasa rest api, aggregating results.
+Feed date limit is only 7 Days for NASA NeoWs api, so if requested day span is larger than week, internally multiple calls are performed to nasa rest api, aggregating results for final sorting.
+There is however limit set to 365 days, for safety reasons.
-There is however limit chosen for one year.
-Can be switched off by adding extra boolean paramater of day_limit=False.

 ```json